-Total Number of Complaints Investigated by Agency Investigated by Toronto Police Service Number Resolved Number Outstanding 0 0 0 0 0
+Total Number Investigated by Investigated by Toronto Police Number Agency Service Service Resolved Number Outstanding 0 0 U 0 U U U

 Use of Force

 In 2010, there was one incident of special constables of the University of Toronto (St. George) Campus Police using force on a person that required the submission of a Use of Force Report (R.R.O.
 1990, Reg.
 926 s 14.5 (1)).
 The subject was subsequently arrested by Toronto Police and processed as an Emotionally Disturbed Person.